 Comfort air conditioning unit with double plate heat exchanger, adiabatic evaporative cooling system, and sorption-based dehumidification system

-Units in the Sorpsolair 72 and 73 series were developed especially to utilise regenerative energy.
-The innovative air conditioning concept combines sorptionbased dehumidification, adiabatic evaporative cooling and an efficient heat recovery system in a compact comfort air conditioning unit.
-The 72 series, without a brine accumulator, is suitable for directly utilising the waste heat e.g. from combined heat and power system (CHPS), while the brine accumulator integrated into the 73 series allows the storage of e.g. solar energy and hence increases the total efficiency of your installations.
-The combination of first-class components with precise control and regulation systems guarantees economical operation at all times, while ensuring the highest degree of comfort air conditioning.
+Units in the Sorpsolair 72 and 73 series were developed especially to utilize regenerative energy.
+The innovative air conditioning concept combines sorption-based dehumidification, adiabatic evaporative cooling, and an efficient heat recovery system in a compact comfort air conditioning unit.
+The 72 series, without a brine accumulator, is suitable for directly utilizing the waste heat e.g. from the combined heat and power system (CHPS), while the brine accumulator integrated into the 73 series allows the storage of e.g. solar energy and hence increases the total efficiency of your installations.
+The combination of first-class components with precise control and regulation systems guarantees economical operation at all times while ensuring the highest degree of comfort air conditioning.
 Sorpsolair systems are designed for all office and business buildings, as well as many other forms of application.

 Further performance parameters and options:

 - Brine accumulator (73 series) for longlasting storage of e.g. solar heat allows discontinuous dehumidification operation

 - Filtering the air in any operating mode

 - Individually controllable performance parameters

 - Complete unit, ready to connect, contains all structural elements for comfort air conditioning, including all control and regulation fittings –

 - Intensive quality inspection with factory test run

 - Outdoor installation